-To add to this, HRV is also effected by mental and chemical stress as well as physical stress.
-For example, mental stressors such as: job/work-related stress (20), making complex decisions (21), public speaking tasks (21), and performing tests/exams (22, 23) have all been shown to significantly reduce HRV.
-In fact, one study reported that athletes experiencing high-levels of stress make smaller strength gains than those with lower stress levels (24).
+To add to this, HRV is also affected by mental and chemical stress as well as physical stress.
+For example, mental stressors such as job/work-related stress (20), making complex decisions (21), public speaking tasks (21), and performing tests/exams (22, 23) have all been shown to significantly reduce HRV.
+In fact, one study reported that athletes experiencing high levels of stress make smaller strength gains than those with lower stress levels (24).
 In addition, chemical stressors such as alcohol have been repeatedly shown to reduce HRV (25, 26, 27, 28, 29).

 As HRV reflects ANS function and thus stress, it is frequently used in the athletic world to identify periods of optimal training and to monitor recovery status and any potential overtraining (30).
 It has been suggested that monitoring HRV can help identify the following: